laurelherting/lmh-headspace/AWS/examTips.md

 * one component generates events and another consumes them

 ### Synchronous replication
-* only acknowledges transaction after it has been durably stored in both primary location and its replicas
+* only acknowledges transaction after its been stored in both primary location and its replicas

 ### Asynchronous replication